Instructor kickstart program

 Other background information

 The CodeRefinery instructor training is a longer version of this that is more about the philosophy and has less concrete practice.
+You don’t need to read this right now.
 This page has the basic sessions that new instructors should do to prepare.

 Session 1: General motivation (1hr + 2-3 day follow-up)